CMS 370K Internship in Communication Studies for Fall, Spring, or Summer

 Finding an Internship

-Students are required to find their own internships and are encouraged to utilize resources such as the College of Communication Career Services Center or the Sanger Learning and Career Center.
+Students are required to find their own internships and are encouraged to utilize resources such as the College of Communication Career Services Center or the Vick Center for Strategic Advising and Career Counseling.
 As you search, keep in mind that internships MUST meet the following criteria:

 - Hands-on experience required.
 No more than 25% of internship time should be spent doing clerical work.